ASKIDA/axon-id.github.io/README.rst

 #.
 Node.js v4 or higher
 #. npm (which comes bundled with node)
-#. gulp-deploy-git
+#. gulp-gh-pages

-To install gulp-deploy-git
+To install gulp-gh-pages
-    $ npm install --save-dev gulp-deploy-git
+    $ npm install --save-dev gulp-gh-pages

 Contributing
 ------------

 Since this Web app is hosted on github.io, the 'master' branch must be used to deploy the production-ready app.
-Because of this, all development takes place on the 'develop' branch.
+Because of this, all development takes place on the `develop <https://github.com/axon-id/axon-id.github.io/tree/develop>`__ branch.

 To start the app
     $ gulp serve

+To build the app
+    $ gulp build

 To build and preview the production-ready app
     $ gulp serve:dist